Behaviour

 • Hypothesis testing (critical for children who struggle to articulate): "I'm wondering if the reason it's hard to eat dinner at the table is because the chair is uncomfortable.
 Am I right about that?"

 Do not leave this step until you genuinely understand your child's concern.
-Not what you assume it is.
-What it actually is.

 Step 2: Define Adult Concerns.
-Now you enter your concern.
-Briefly.
-Not as a lecture, not as an ultimatum.
-Just as additional information.
-"The thing is..." or "My concern is..."
+Enter your concern briefly: "The thing is..." or "My concern is..."
+One or two sentences.
+Then stop.

 Greene is emphatic: "Don't enter this step with preordained solutions."
 If you already know what answer you want, you're doing disguised Plan A.